StubHub Holdings, Inc. Sued for Securities Law Violations - Contact the DJS Law Group to Discuss Your Rights - STUB

 Shareholders who purchased shares of STUB during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointments.
 Appointment as lead plaintiff is not required to partake in any recovery.

-CLASS PERIOD: pursuant and/or traceable to KinderCare’s initial public offering (“IPO”) conducted on September 17, 2025
+CLASS PERIOD: pursuant and/or traceable to StubHub's initial public offering (“IPO”) conducted on September 17, 2025

 DEADLINE: January 23, 2026